Taxis of Vietnam: 1950-1990: Xe ôm and Xe Lam

 With an increasing presence of American citizens and their imported motorbikes in the 1960s, the demand rose for motorbikes comfortable enough for two, especially Italian and Japanese models.
 The increasing availability of these vehicles and the demand for more nimble vehicles for hire led to the Xe ôm motorcycle taxi services (hug car, referring to the passenger holding onto the driver).

-In the late 1970s, the auto rickshaw became more popular vehicles for hire to transport customers and goods, including the xe lam (also known as "Lambro" from the original manufacturer's name, a three wheeler with the driver at front), the xe loi (a motorbike with an open trailer attached), and the xe ba gác (lit. 'motor tricycle'; a three wheel with the driver at back).
+In the late 1970s, the auto rickshaw became more popular as a vehicle for hire to transport customers and goods, including the xe lam (also known as "Lambro" from the original manufacturer's name, a three-wheeler with the driver at the front), the xe loi (a motorbike with an open trailer attached), and the xe ba gác (lit. 'motor tricycle'; a three-wheeler with the driver at the back).
 However, the vehicles and their drivers were heavily regulated at the turn of the century with the vehicles becoming outright banned by 2008.

 1990-Present: The Rise of Four Wheels

 In an effort towards localization of auto manufacturing in the 1990s, a slew of joint ventures with foreign manufacturers allowed for the modern assembly of four-wheel automobiles in Vietnam, significantly lowering the dependency on imports and subsequently lowering the prices of cars.
-With significant infrastructure development in the 2000s, motorbikes banned from expressways, and the xich lo becoming banned from most streets of Vietnam's major cities, taxicab services became viable.
-Air-conditioned, metered taxicabs were a contrast to the lower priced, but informal services offered by the xe om motorbike and the xích lô rickshaw taxi drivers, and the burgeoning middle class of Vietnam was looking to use its disposable income While riding a taxi was once an elusive a status symbol for many, car ownership has become an increasingly attainable status symbol for others.
+With significant infrastructure development in the 2000s, motorbikes being banned from expressways, and the xích lô becoming banned from most streets of Vietnam's major cities, taxicab services became viable.
+Air-conditioned, metered taxicabs were a contrast to the lower priced, but informal services offered by the xe om motorbike and the xích lô rickshaw taxi drivers, and the burgeoning middle class of Vietnam was looking to use its disposable income While riding a taxi was once an elusive status symbol for many, car ownership has become an increasingly attainable status symbol for others.